juniorsundarCasual/TGT/vault/volume-2.chapter-089.md

 To which Goran nodded while pursing his lips.
 Guy exhaled loudly and continued.

-"Pardon my frankness, but what gives you the confidence that I can achieve something that even those greater and more renowned that I have failed to do?"
+"Pardon my frankness, but what gives you the confidence that I can achieve something that even those greater and more renowned than I have failed to do?"

 Goran laughed out loud, his tone washed with self-deprecation.
 "I want to say that it's a gut feeling of mine.
 But that would be an insult to you.
 You are a skilled teacher.
 I can see it- I can feel it!
 Truthfully though, I am left with no other option.
 You are my final hope, Teacher Larks," Goran replied.
 He then patted Jean's shoulder and urged her forward.